 How to File a Claim for Damages to Person or Property

-All claims filed against the City must be properly filed with the City Clerk's Office, in hard copy, on the City-produced claim form.
-The claim form is available for download (PDF) or may be obtained from the City Clerk's Office.
+All claims filed against the City must be properly filed with the City Clerk's Office, in hard copy, on the City-produced Claim Form (PDF).
+The claim form may also be obtained from the City Clerk's Office.

 Completed claim forms must be filed with an original signature at the office of the City Clerk, and should include estimates, receipts and/or photographs supporting the loss.

 Claims for damages against the City must be filed no later than six months or 182 days, whichever is longer, from the date of occurrence (State's statute of limitations).
 For real property claims, filing must occur within one year.